-Priority Work Reason/s Estimated Resources Output/Outcomes Investigation of Incident Notifications Investigate approximately 20 incidents of injury or ill health that meet the criteria for mandatory investigation.
+Priority Work Reason/s Estimated Resources Output/Outcomes Investigation of Incident Notifications Investigate approximately 10 incidents of injury or ill health that meet the criteria for mandatory investigation.
 Investigations in response to RIDDOR reports or other accident notifications, suggesting poor duty holder performance and/or potential significant breaches of law, are a national planning priority identified by the HSE.
-Inspectors: 20 days based upon approximately 20 incidents to investigate.
-Manager: 2 days to allocate and monitor.
-20 investigations Minimise the risk of a similar incident occurring at the business.
+Inspectors: 10 days Manager: 1 days to allocate and monitor.
+10 investigations Minimise the risk of a similar incident occurring at the business.
 Promote sensible risk management.
-Skin Piercing and other Public Health Registration or Licensing Work Administer and undertake inspections for approximately 40 skin piercing and other public health registration requests.
+Skin Piercing and other Public Health Registration or Licensing Work Administer and undertake inspections for approximately 60 skin piercing and other public health registration requests.
 To ensure that businesses have registered as legally required and are inspected.
 To include reacting to any new legislation relating to licensing or registration of non-surgical cosmetic procedures.
-Inspectors: 30 days Manager: 2 days 40 inspections.
+Inspectors: 40 days Manager: 2 days 40 inspections and 20 other service requests relating to registrations.
 To ensure that businesses are meeting the byelaws and other public health guidance for registered activities.
 Complaints and other Service Requests Investigate approximately 20 complaints and responding to other service requests about workplace health and safety.
 Investigations in response to information received from a complaint or other service request, suggesting poor duty holder performance and/or potential significant breaches of law, are a national planning priority identified by the HSE.
-Approximately 20 complaints/service requests received per year.
 Inspectors: 10 days to investigate.
 Manager: 0.5 day to allocate and monitor.
 20 investigations - to promote sensible risk management.
 Improved business compliance and greater health and safety awareness.
 Adverse Engineering Reports Investigate approximately 3 adverse engineering reports, primarily notifications of defective lifting equipment.
 Investigations in response to information received from an adverse engineering report, suggesting poor duty holder performance and/or potential significant breaches of law, are a national planning priority identified by the HSE.
 Inspectors: 1 days to investigate.
 Manager: 0.25 day to allocate and monitor.
 3 investigations - to ensure that duty holders take timely action to suspend use of defective equipment and undertake necessary work prior to re-use.